Market

 A physical upgrade to a property, such as a renovation or the addition of amenities, that adds to the value or useful life of the investment or adapts it to new uses.
 Capital improvements are funded through capital expenditures, which increase the cost basis of an asset.
 Capital improvements differ...

-The capital stack represents all the capital invested in a company.
-It provides a comprehensive view of the company’s financial structure and sets out the order of priority for claims on its cash flows, which is vital for assessing risk and potential returns.
+Represents all the capital invested in a company.
+The capital stack provides a comprehensive view of the company’s financial structure and sets out the order of priority for claims on its cash flows, which is vital for assessing risk and potential returns.

 A return metric used to estimate a property’s value based on its income potential.
 It is calculated by dividing the property’s net operating income by the present-day value of the property as indicated by prevailing market rates.